Are you looking for the highlights on the North Coast 500 for your upcoming trip?

 25. Castles along the coast

-After John O’Groats, there are two noteable castle ruins located on the coast.
+After John O’Groats, there are two notable castle ruins located on the coast.
 Keiss Castle, a castle ruin that stands on cliffs overlooking Sinclair’s Bay, and Bucholie Castle, which is located on an isolated rocky stack, are only 7 minutes apart.

 Day 7 | Helmsdale to Inverness

 Staying in Helmsdale was a great way to ease ourselves back into civilisation.
 I hadn’t really noticed how far I’d let my mind wander away into the Scottish Highlands until the single track roads started to merge into highways.
-There were still a few noteable stops on our journey back to Inverness, however.
+There were still a few notable stops on our journey back to Inverness, however.

 26. Dunrobin Castle